turingschool/backend-curriculum-site/module4/graduation_requirements.md

 ## Attendance

-* Be on time and present for 90%+ of scheduled classes, check-ins, and evals.
+* Be on time and present for scheduled classes, check-ins, and evals.
+* If for some reason you will be late or absent, communicate via a DM to both instructors.

 ### Ongoing Work